 The statue of Charlemagne, which acts as a pendant to Bernini's statue of Constantine the Great, stands to the left of the portico of St Peter's Basilica.
-Charlemagne (742-814) was crowned emperor in the old St Peter's Basilica on Christmas Day, in the year 800.
+Charlemagne (742-814), king of the Franks, was crowned emperor by Pope Leo III (r.
+795-816) in the old St Peter's Basilica on Christmas Day, 800.
 Comments are closed.

 |